oubellaismail/3assas/README.md

-Here’s your **complete Markdown code file** documenting how to integrate PayPal payments in Laravel using the `srmklive/paypal` package, following your exact steps:

 # 💸 Laravel PayPal Integration Guide

 This guide walks you through setting up PayPal payments in Laravel using the `srmklive/paypal` package.